 The annual FEC Assembly is held in March of each year.
 Responsibility for hosting the community is rotated among Full Member Communities.

-Each full member community and Community in Dialog (CiD) is encouraged to send 1 or 2 delegates, with transportation costs covered by the FEC within the organization's capability as determined by the delegates, with priority for full member communities of the FEC.
-Communities interested in joining the FEC may also send observers to attend the Assembly before becoming a Community-in-Dialogue.
+Each full member community and Community in Dialog (CID) is encouraged to send 1 or 2 delegates, with transportation costs covered by the FEC.
+Communities interested in joining the FEC may also send observers to attend the Assembly.

-During the Assembly, we accept new communites as CiDs, and promote CiDs to Full Member Communities.
+During the Assembly, we accept new communites as CIDs, and promote CIDs to Full Member Communities.
 We create our annual budget.
 We discuss our shared values and current issues facing our organization or member communities.
-Sometimes we will wait to address more complex issues during Assembly instead of working through them in monthly conference calls or via e-mail.
+Sometimes we will wait to address more complex issues during Assembly instead of working through them in conference calls or e-mail.

 Hosting the FEC Assembly at Your Community:

 Pre-Assembly.
 Begin at least a month ahead to find out who is coming as delegates or otherwise from each community.
 Arrange for pick up at nearby airports, train stations, bus stations.
 Make sure you know who is coming, what mode of transport to what location, and what time/day/date they are arriving.

 Special Needs.
 Find out if anyone has special needs around rooms, food, children.